fare-patches/gerbil-wiki/The-Gerbil-Package-Manager.md

 behaved package.
 Of course, who knows what surprises could be lurking in a macro deep in the sources, so where to stop?

-For now, you should only install packages from sources you trust.
+For now, you should only install packages from sources you trust and review the package source code before installation.
 That's ok for the early days of the Gerbil Clan, we don't have a trust problem yet.

-Eventually we plan to also have signed packages, which can prevent watering hole attacks in service providers.
-Nonetheless, github is a reasonably reliable and secure platform, so there is no cause for immediate concern.

 Further down the road, we will want the package manager to perform privilege separation and compile as nobody with full sandboxing.
 But that's a lot of work for a problem of a different scale.

+Eventually we also plan to have signed packages, which can prevent watering hole attacks in service providers.
+Nonetheless, github is a reasonably reliable and secure platform, so there is no cause for immediate concern.